 Your stroke rehabilitation team may include other professionals such as Dietitians, Social workers, Rehabilitation Nurses, Vocational therapists, etc.

 Where can you get Stroke Rehabilitation?

 The kind of facility to visit if you want stroke rehabilitation programs may depend on the type of effect stroke has on your body.
-However, talk with your doctor about the best facility that will suit you.
+However, talk with your doctor about the best facility to suit you.
 Notable places you can visit for rehabilitation programs include;

 - Nursing homes: Various nursing homes offer stroke rehabilitation programs.
 These programs include physical and occupational therapies that contribute to your recovery.
-Although, the treatments may be less intense than that of hospitals.
+However, the treatments may be less intense than those of hospitals.

 - Hospital rehabilitation unit: Getting stroke rehabilitation in a hospital or clinic unit may require you to stay there for several weeks if they manage you as an inpatient.
 On the other hand, if you prefer to be addressed as an outpatient, you will need to fix dates for rehabilitation and therapies with your health team.

 Factors that may affect stroke rehabilitation outcome

 Recovering from the effects of a stroke may take time.
 Physicians suggest that how soon you may recover from a stroke and the number of skills you will regain are not predictable.
 However, some studies indicate that recovery can improve in 12 to 18 months of rehabilitation programs.
 Factors that may affect the stroke rehabilitation process may depend on;

 - Physical aspects: It includes your home environment and work environment.
 Stair rails and grab bars can help you get more independent and improve your safety